Recover a database availability group member server in Exchange Server

 Estimated time to complete: 30 minutes

-You need to be assigned permissions before you can perform this procedure or procedures.
+You need to be assigned permissions before you can do this procedure or procedures.
 To see what permissions you need, see the "Mailbox database copies" entry in the High availability and site resilience permissions topic.

 If Exchange is installed in a location other than the default location, you must use the /TargetDir Setup switch to specify the location of the Exchange program files.
 If you don't use the /TargetDir switch, the Exchange program files will be installed in the default location (%programfiles%\Microsoft\Exchange Server\V15).